Meet Our Team

 A veteran in the behavioral healthcare field, Jennifer Angier has more than three decades of clinical and operations experience.
 She is currently the Vice President of Addiction Services for Meadows Behavioral Healthcare, which includes heading up Meadows Case Management, a program she’s personally passionate about.

 Among other leadership roles, Jennifer has served in the role of Group CEO for Talbott Recovery Campus and CEO for Black Bear Lodge, both in Georgia.
-A nationally recognized expert on addiction treatment techniques, she regularly speaks at national conferences to paraprofessionals groups, and in employee assistance programs, healthcare, and collegiate programs.
+A nationally recognized expert on addiction treatment techniques, she regularly speaks at national conferences to professionals groups, and in employee assistance programs, healthcare, and collegiate programs.
 Angier earned her Bachelor of Science degree from Georgia State University, graduating Summa Cum Laude, as well as earning a master’s in organizational leadership from Mercer University, graduating with highest honors.

 Kevin McCauley, MD